top of page

 Come learn a versatile dance that goes well with a wide variety of music such as blues, jazz, and more!

-A new addition for this year’s ball, the Foxtrot will have you traveling the dance floor to jazzy big band tunes.
+A new addition for this year’s ball, the Cha-Cha incorporates Cuban hip movements and is danced at many nightclubs.
 A great dance to have in anyone’s repertoire!

 Learn something old and something new!
-Polka, as one of the original social dances, will have you skipping and sweating in no time.
-One Step Tango is a simplified version of ballroom Tango that is easy to pick up and popular worldwide.
+One-step tango is a simplified version of ballroom tango that is easy to pick up and popular worldwide.
+Then, get a head start on the line dance for this year’s ball, Abracadabra by Lady Gaga.

 Dance Lessons